volcanicminds/playbook/common-questions.md

 ## Who owns the legal rights to the software that you write?

-We transfer legal ownership of the software to the customer only after they have paid for it.
+We transfer legal ownership of the software to the client only after they have paid for it.
 This is a standard practice in the software development industry.
-Once the customer has paid, they will own the legal rights to the software and can use it as they see fit.
+Once the client has paid, they will own the legal rights to the software and can use it as they see fit.

-Please note that if we use third-party software with open or closed licenses, we cannot transfer ownership of that software to the customer.
-However, the code we produce in-house is transferable to the customer, along with the legal rights to use and modify that code.
+Please note that if we use third-party software with open or closed licenses, we cannot transfer ownership of that software to the client.
+However, the code we produce in-house is transferable to the client, along with the legal rights to use and modify that code.

-## Do you work on-site with partners and customers?
+## Do you work on-site with partners and clients?

 Every collaboration requires ceremonies, even in-person, to establish a strong and solid relationship.
 At Volcanic Minds, we have decided to work in an agile and remote way for various reasons, including costs, talent acquisition, work-life balance, market reach, and company strategy.
-While we maintain physical contact with our customers and partners when necessary, there is no doubt that our way of working leans heavily towards smart working methods.
+While we maintain physical contact with our clients and partners when necessary, there is no doubt that our way of working leans heavily towards smart working methods.

 ## What tools do we often use?